Famous puppeteers. Toys for adults. Dreams of Harlequin

 - 18 hours

-History of Western European Art
+History of Western European art

 History of Russian art

-(Z. Klenina, art historian) - 24 hours
+(Z. Klenina, art critic) - 24 hours

-The history of material culture in images and costume
+History of material culture in images and costume

 (S. Rumyantseva, artist, chairman of the Art Doll Section of the TSHR) - 44 hours

-Literary story in art.
+Literary plot in art.
 Myths, legends, literature

 (S. Romanov, artist, collector) - 8 hours